-GUIDE FOR PARENTS
+FOCUS GROUP GUIDE FOR PARENTS

 NOTE: Focus groups with a sample of parents/guardians of students participating in School Turnaround AmeriCorps will be conducted in winter 2016 at select schools.

+Please tell us your first name, the grade your child attends at school, and how long you’ve been part of this school community.

-Are you aware of the new School Turnaround AmeriCorps program at your child’s school?
-The AmeriCorps program is also known as [FILL IN GRANTEE ORGANIZATION’S NAME HERE].
+How many of you are aware of the (new) School Turnaround AmeriCorps program at this school?
+The AmeriCorps program here is coordinated by [FILL IN GRANTEE ORGANIZATION’S NAME HERE] and is called [INSERT LOCAL PROGRAM NAME].

-If no, ask questions 13a, 13b and 13c, then end the survey.
+If no one is aware of the program, ask questions 10a, 10b and 10c, then end the focus group.

-How did you hear about the program?
+For those who are aware of it, how did you first hear about the program [LOCAL PROGRAM NAME]?
+Do you continue to hear about the program or receive any information from the program?

-Has your child participated in the program?
+Have your children participated in the program this school year (2015-16)?

-What activities has your child taken part in?
+What program activities have your children taken part in this year?
+(Please describe.)

-How does your child feel about the new AmeriCorps program?
+What have your children told you about the program, and how do they feel about the program?

-Have you been involved in the program?
+Have you been involved at all with the program?
+(In what ways?)
+How do you interact with the program, if at all?

-If so, how have you taken part?

-What is your opinion about the new AmeriCorps program?

-Since your child started participating in the program, have you become more involved in your child’s school?
+Since your children started participating in the program, have you become more involved in the school?
+If so, how?

-Since your child started participating in the program, have you received greater access to information and resources about how you can support your child’s education?

-Have you seen positive changes brought about by the program?
-[If needed, probe on academics, behavior, school climate and safety]
+What changes have you noticed, if any, since your children started participating in the program (for example, information sent to you from the school, your child’s homework, academic performance, the way the school feels (school climate))?

-Do you have other feedback about the program, either positive or negative?
+Do you have any feedback or comments about the program, either positive or negative?

-Now I will read several statements about your school and the AmeriCorps program.
-For each statement, please tell me whether you strongly disagree, disagree, agree, strongly agree, or don’t know.
+Now I will read several statements about this school.
+For each statement, please raise your hand to indicate whether you strongly disagree, disagree, agree, strongly agree, or don’t know.